bjorngylling/kafka-acl-viewer/README.md

 <img src="kafka-acl-viewer.png?raw=true" width="600" title="Kafka ACL viewer in action">

-**Note:** currently all operation types are not displayed and resources (read topics) may not always be "real" topics, the ACL may be a wildcard resource such as `*` for all topics.
+**Note:** some operation and resource types are not displayed and resources (read topics) may not always be "real" topics, the ACL may be a wildcard resource such as `*` for all topics.
 Don't use this data as the absolute truth of what accesses are in your cluster.

 ## Authentication with Kafka